stevleibelt/incubator/2021/windows/cleanup/README.md

 The skript is shipped with a lock mechanism to prevent executing the same script in parallel.

 The skript can log!
-In fact, if you run it with `$logLevel = 0`, you get a lot of information.
+In fact, if you run it with `$globalLogLevel = 0`, you get a lot of information.
 The skript is silent by default.
 Even under windows, the unix way is the right one, be silent until I set `$beVerbose = $true`.

 ## General Idea